fedenunez/creative-theme-jekyll/bli-guides/bli-advanced-user-guide.md

 ## Introduction

 This guide provides:
-- A description of all the elements that come inside a _BeoLiving Intelligence_ box.
+- A description of all elements that come inside a _BeoLiving Intelligence_ box.
-- How to find an access a _BeoLiving Intelligence_ within the network.
+- How to find and access _BeoLiving Intelligence_ within the network.
-- An introduction to the _BeoLiving Intelligence_ functionalities.
-- An overview of the different sections of its web interface.
+- An overview of different sections of its web interface in _BASIC_ mode.

-_BeoLiving Intelligence_ comes out of the box with a big limitation in all the functionalities it could offer.
-To use it in its full capabilities, you should upgrade your _BeoLiving Intelligence_ to _PRO_ mode.
-This will allow for full integration of _Bang & Olufsen_ NetworkLink audio and video products with several Home Automation systems such as Nest, Philips Hue, KNX and Lutron, among others. (see section [*Upgrade to PRO*](#upgrade-pro), or refer to [_BeoLiving Intelligence PRO User Guide_](bli-pro-user-guide.md) for futher information),
+- How to upgrade your _BeoLiving Intelligence_ to _PRO_ mode.

-Most of _BeoLiving Intelligence_ configuration and usage it's done through the _BeoLiving App_.
+Most of _BeoLiving Intelligence_ configuration and usage in _BASIC_ mode it's done through the _BeoLiving App_.
 This Smart Device application lets you customize your installation and control all devices in it. _BeoLiving Intelligence_ also provides a web interface, which out of the box provides Network settings and User access control management.
 After upgrading your controller to _BeoLiving Intelligence PRO_, the web interface becomes the most important tool for installation, configuration and programming.

-_BeoLiving Intelligence_ provides support in two ways:

-- Hassle free integration of _Bang & Olufsen_ NetworkLink A/V systems with other control systems, without extra boxes.
-- Control of the entire home via either a _Bang & Olufsen_ remote control, the _BeoLiving App_, or the overlay menus on a _Bang & Olufsen_ TV.

 ## Terminology

-+ _BeoLiving Intelligence_: Controller as it comes from out of the box.
++ _BeoLiving Intelligence BASIC_: BeoLiving Intelligence in _BASIC_ mode.
-+ _BeoLiving Intelligence PRO_: Controller with full capabilities.
++ _BeoLiving Intelligence PRO_: BeoLiving Intelligence in _PRO_ mode.
 + _BLI_: Alias for BeoLiving Intelligence.
++ _BLI BASIC_: Alias for BeoLiving Intelligence _BASIC_.
-+ _BLI PRO_: Alias for BeoLiving Intelligence PRO.
++ _BLI PRO_: Alias for BeoLiving Intelligence _PRO_.
 + _BLApp_: BeoLiving App.
 + _LAN_: Local Area Network.
 + _DHCP_: Dynamic Host Configuration Protocol.